Last updated: January 6th, 2023

 That’s fine…but it’s not very practical for most commuters.

 For first-time bike commuters or urban cyclists, it can be confusing.

 After cycling everywhere for years straight, and spending plenty (just ask my wife!) on trial and error, I’ve learned some things that may not be obvious.

 Before plunking down your cash for a shiny new bike or a Craigslist crapshoot, here are my top tips to start out right.

-Some cost little or nothing, and some cost a fair amount, but the common theme is usefulness for the practical cyclist.
+Some cost little or nothing, and some cost a fair amount, but the common theme is good ol’ utility for the practical cyclist.